ReliSA/STePSEnHECs-PaCt/catalogue/Team_Size_Limitation.md

 ## Forces

-The forces causing or complicating the problem that need to be balanced by the solution

  - Bigger teams are harder to manage, especially for the inexperienced students, who are either learning or just learned (theoretically) the project management skills.
  - Bigger teams leave open the risk of some members coasting or hiding their minimal contributions.
  - On the other hand, a team that's too small (and thus, its capacity) reduces the space they have in the project to properly experience and learn project management practices.